HellsJanitor/I-Am-Legend-v1.0/README.md

 # CONTRIBUTORS:

-Bloodmoon Server status		Kanaverum
+Bloodmoon Server status:		Kanaverum

-Hybrid Action Skills		JoeSloeMoe
+Hybrid Action Skills:			JoeSloeMoe

-No Traders mod				PULLMYLEVER
+No Traders mod:					PULLMYLEVER

-WMMGameOptions				w00kien00kie
+WMMGameOptions:					w00kien00kie

 Also thanks to Frantic_Dan and redbeardt for base xml code for HUD changes, and thanks to Khaine for basis of the action skills feature.